unbit/uwsgi-docs/tutorials/GraphiteAndMetrics.rst

 Whisper is a data storage format (similar to rrdtool)

-Carbon is the server gathering metrics and storing in whisper (well it does more, but this is its main purpose)
+Carbon is the server gathering metrics and storing them in whisper files (well it does more, but this is its main purpose)

 The web frontend visualize the charts/graphs built from the data gathered by the carbon server.